millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

     L M \frac{L}{T^2} = M \frac{L^2}{T^2}

-Which are the units of work!
+Which are the units of work.
 So the units are balanced.

 Rayleigh's Method and the Buckingham :math:`\pi` Theorem
 --------------------------------------------------------

-In dimensional analysis, we frequently have equations where the units are not balanced. `Rayleigh's Method <https://en.wikipedia.org/wiki/Dimensional_analysis#Rayleigh's_method>`_ and the `Buckingham Pi theorem <https://en.wikipedia.org/wiki/Buckingham_%CF%80_theorem>`_ are how we fix this issue.
+In dimensional analysis, we frequently have equations where the units are not balanced. `Rayleigh's Method <https://en.wikipedia.org/wiki/Dimensional_analysis#Rayleigh's_method>`_ and the `Buckingham Pi theorem <https://en.wikipedia.org/wiki/Buckingham_%CF%80_theorem>`_ are ways we can reason about the relationship between different physical quantities that must be balanced.

 The steps of Rayleigh's method are: